sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 </p>

 # Features
-Here, I'm going to briefly introduce some basic, but powerful features which make [Marta](https://marta.sh/) standout.
+I'm going to briefly introduce some basic but powerful features in [Marta](https://marta.sh/).
 For the full documentation, please check the official [docs](https://marta.sh/docs/) for reference.

-The core functionality in [Marta](https://marta.sh/) is implemented as *action*, which can be realized as a command which will do something, and this can be combined with a shortcut.
+The core functionality in [Marta](https://marta.sh/) is called *action*, which can be realized as commands and can be triggered with shortcuts.
 We'll soon see what this means.

 ## Navigating
 In Finder, you can use arrow keys to navigate through folders, namely